Library Borrowing and Access

 - Books needed for reserve and overdue books are subject to immediate recall.

-- If a book is recalled from you and you still need it, try E-ZBorrow
+- If a book is recalled from you and you still need it, try E-ZBorrow or ILL.

 You can renew most library items by accessing your library record and following the on-screen directions.